Facebook Connect Hoarding Disorder Treatment - Vantage Point Recovery

 What Causes Hoarding Disorder?

+This can lead to functional impairments such as loss of living space and health hazards.
+A person who hoards often violates fire codes.
+In addition, you can easily trip and fall when trying to maneuver through the clutter in the home.
 It can become disruptive to relationships and to the ability to live a healthy lifestyle.
 Some hoarders are sometimes trying to cope with loneliness or drug and alcohol abuse.
 Others are grieving or dealing with trauma.

 Many reasons include a connection to mental health disorders.
 Whatever the reasons hoarding disorder treatment is possible with the assistance of trained mental health professionals.